Last updated: 14 December 2020

 - Content of customer support communications.

 To help keep our databases current and to provide you the most relevant content and experiences, we may combine information provided by you with information from third party sources, in accordance with applicable law.
-For example, the size, industry, and other information about the company you work for (where you have provided company name) will be obtained from sources including, professional networking sites and information service providers.
+For example, the size, industry and other information about the company you work for (where you have provided company name) will be obtained from sources including, professional networking sites and information service providers.
+We may also collect and receive information from third parties, including partners and from publicly accessible sources, for purposes that include to detect, prevent or otherwise address fraud, security or technical issues, as well as to protect against harm to the rights, property or safety of Adobe and our employees, our users, children or the public.

 Adobe apps and websites

 We collect information about how you use our apps and websites, including when you use a desktop app feature that takes you online (such as a photo syncing feature).
-Depending on the app or website, this information may be anonymous or it may be associated with you.
+Depending on the app or website, this information may be associated with your device or browser or it may be associated with your Adobe account.
 It includes:

 - IP address;